-1. On the FortiSwitch Template pane, click Create New in the toolbar.
+- 1. Go to FortiSwitch Manager > FortiSwitch Templates. - 2.
+In the tree menu, select FortiSwitch Templates. - 3.
+In the content pane, click Create New in the toolbar.
 The Create New FortiSwitch Template window opens.

-2. Enter the following information, then click OK to create the new template.
+4. Enter the following information, then click OK to create the new template.

 Template Name Type a name for the template.

 Comments Optionally, enter comments.

 Platforms Select the platform that the template will apply to from the dropdown list.

 Switch VLAN Assignments Configure VLAN assignments.
 A platform must be selected before VLAN assignments can be configured.
 Add Port Add a port to the table.
 Create Trunk Create a trunk.
-See To create a trunk group: on page 291.
+See To create a trunk group: on page 458.
 Edit Edit the selected trunk.
 Delete Delete the selected ports or trunks.
 Port Select a port profile from the dropdown list.
 Native VLAN Select the native VLAN from the available VLAN objects.
-See FortiSwitch VLANs on page 291.
+See Creating FortiSwitch VLANs on page 459.
 Allowed VLAN Select the allowed VLAN from the available VLAN objects.
-See FortiSwitch VLANs on page 291.
+See Creating FortiSwitch VLANs on page 459.
+Security Policy Select the security policies from the available switch controller security policies.
+See FortiSwitch security policies on page 465.
 POE If applicable, right-click to enable or disable PoE for the port.
 DHCP Blocking Right-click to enable or disable DHCP blocking for the port or trunk.
 If the port is in a trunk, then DHCP blocking can only be enabled for the trunk, and not the individual ports.
 IGMP Snooping Right-click to enable or disable IGMP snooping for the port or trunk.
 If the port is in a trunk, then IGMP snooping can only be enabled for the trunk, and not the individual ports.
 Loop Guard Right-click to enable or disable Loop Guard for the port.
 Loop Guard cannot be applied to trunks, or ports that are in trunks.
 STP Right-click to enable or disable STP for the port or trunk.
 If the port is in a trunk, then STP can only be enabled for the trunk, and not the individual ports.
 Edge Port Right-click to enable or disable Edge Port for the port or trunk.
 If the port is in a trunk, then STP can only be enabled for the trunk, and not the individual ports.
-STP BPDU Guard Right-click to enable or disable STP BPDU Guard for the port or trunk.
-If the port is in a trunk, then STP BPDU Guard can only be enabled for the trunk, and not the individual ports.
+STP BPDU Guard Right-click to enable or disable STP BPDU Guard for the port or tru If the port is in a trunk, then STP BPDU Guard can only be enabled trunk, and not the individual ports.
 STP Root Guard Right-click to enable or disable STP Root Guard for the port or trunk.
 If the port is in a trunk, then STP Root Guard can only be enabled for the trunk, and not the individual ports.